Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: mb-MPLE for Cox Regression

-when $s\to\infty,$ where $I(\theta_0)$ is the information matrix of $\theta_0$.
-This demonstrates that $H_s^{-1}$ decreases towards its lower bound $I(\theta_0)^{-1}$ as $s$ continues doubling, suggesting that the SGD estimator is less efficient than the GD estimator, whose asymptotic variance is $I(\theta_0)^{-1}$.
-Moreover, when batch size is large and $H_s^{-1}$ is approaching $I(\theta_0)^{-1}$, the efficiency gain from doubling the batch size would diminish, which has been empirically reported in \citet{goldstein1992asymptotic,tarkhan2024online}. \end{remark}
+where $I(\theta_0)$ is the information matrix of $\theta_0$.
+This implies that $H_s^{-1}$ decreases towards its lower bound $I(\theta_0)^{-1}$ as $s$ continues to double, suggesting that the mb-MPLE is less efficient than the MPLE, whose asymptotic variance is $I(\theta_0)^{-1}$.
+On the other hand, when the batch size is large and $H_s^{-1}$ is approaching $I(\theta_0)^{-1}$, the efficiency gain from doubling the batch size would diminish, which has been empirically reported in \citet{tarkhan2024online}. \end{remark}